The Best Effort Requirement in Chapter 13 Bankruptcy: All You Should Know

 Bankruptcy trustees understand that everyone’s financial situation is different.
 That’s why the requirements for completing a Chapter 13 repayment plan are specific to each individual who files.
-The “best effort” requirement demands that each debtor tries as hard as possible to repay creditors during the bankruptcy repayment period.
+So, what is the best effort requirement in Chapter 13 bankruptcy?
+The best effort requirement demands that each debtor tries as hard as possible to repay creditors during the bankruptcy repayment period.
 The ‘reward,’ so to speak, for this effort is having the remaining non-priority, unsecured debt eliminated at the end of this period.

 The bankruptcy trustee must approve your Chapter 13 repayment plan when you file.
 This will depend on whether the repayment plan proposed by your lawyer meets the “best effort” requirement.
 If you meet the state median income, the plan must show that all disposable income goes directly to paying unsecured creditors in order to meet the “best effort” requirement.
 Unsecured debt includes unpaid credit card and medical bills, as well as personal loans.